Ganesh-11062000/react-redux-concepts/README.md

 )(CakeContainer);
 ```

-Now can retrieve state or trigger any action as follows:
+Now we can retrieve state or trigger any action as follows:
 ```
 function CakeContainer(props) {
   ...